Seven boutique hotels in Southsea are up for sale as collection - here's the asking price

 Setting up their first hotel in the area in 2004, the pair now have four hotels and three cottages that have a total of 53 en-suite guest rooms.

-The portfolio includes Florence House, Florence Gardens, Florence Suites, and Somerset House located adjacent to each other with a shared breakfast room and restaurant, reception, and bar.
+The portfolio includes Florence House, Florence Gardens, Florence Suites, and Somerset House, which are next to each other with a shared breakfast room and restaurant, reception, and bar.
 Also included in the collection are three newly created self-catering cottages, named The Clarence, Stattons, and Number Four.

 All the venues are within walking distance of Eastney Beach, South Parade Pier, and the seafront.